Tag Archives: marijuana

 These kinds of very specific stoner traditions and stoner language prove to me that this subculture is very developed and widespread, which counters the notion of stoners as lazy and generally not serious.
 Within stoner communities or microcommunities, these traditions and lingo are very important and tend to distinguish experienced smokers from newbies.

-White Lighter Superstition – Police
+White Lighter Superstition – Musicians

-This interview was conducted in the informant’s bedroom, with another friend of his who had a different version of the superstition.
+This interview was conducted in the informant’s friend’s bedroom, with another friend of his who had a different version of the superstition.